 Declare having used, at least once, products to improve their physical performance.

-Awareness of the risks and the attention paid to the signs that we have just mentioned are already decisive steps on the road to prevention.
-Dialogue, awareness of the athlete, understanding of his problems, learning from failure, establishing a healthy and lasting relationship with his entourage, his supervision, his teammates and his friends, awareness of health risks, continuous and calm communication, benevolent monitoring and respect for performance complete an arsenal perfectly suited to reducing the risks of doping as much as possible.
+Awareness of the risks and attention to the indications we have just mentioned are already decisive steps on the road to prevention.
+The dialogue, the awareness of the athlete, the understanding of his problems, the learning of failure, the establishment of a happy and lasting relationship with his entourage, his managers, his teammates and friends, the awareness of health risks, the continuous and peaceful communication, the watchful eye and the respect for performance can reduce the risks of doping as much as possible.

-Even at a delicate age such as adolescence, with its share of discomfort and conflict, these issues need to be addressed.
-If you have any fears, questions, doubts, or if you need any help, do not hesitate to contact us.
-The Monegasque Anti-Doping Committee is there to prevent, help and advise, well before intervening to sanction.
+Even if adolescence is a storm and stress period, during which teenagers experience problems, these issues need to be addressed.
+If you have any fears, questions, doubts, or if you need any help, feel free to contact us.
+The Monegasque Anti-Doping Committee is there to prevent, assist and advise, well before punishing and sanctioning.